Bob Zimmer: Member of Parliament

 Zimmer was re-elected with over 50% of the vote, and his Conservative Party formed the Official Opposition for the 42nd Canadian Parliament.
-Zimmer was appointed to be the deputy critic of Families, Children and Social Development (to Karen Vecchio).
+After outgoing Prime Minister Stephen Harper resigned as leader of the Conservative Party, Rona Ambrose took over as acting leader; she appointed Zimmer to be the deputy critic of Families, Children and Social Development (to Karen Vecchio).
 In May 2016, Zimmer sponsored and brought forward in the House of Commons a petition with 25,000 signatures advocating for the de-restriction of the AR-15 semi-automatic modern sporting rifle.
 A month later, when that weapon was used in the Orlando nightclub shooting, the petition and Zimmer's advocacy were criticized.

-In the May 2017 Conservative Party leadership election Zimmer endorsed Andrew Scheer.
-Following Scheer's victory, he moved Zimmer to deputy critic of the Treasury Board.
-On April 6, 2017, Zimmer introduced his first private member bill, Bill C-346 An Act to amend the Firearms Act (licences) which would eliminate the expiry of firearms licences, with a mandatory provision that the licence holder update his or her relevant information every 10 years.
-The bill was debated but defeated at the second reading stage in November 2017 with only the Conservative Party voting in favour.
+In the May 2017 Conservative Party leadership election, Zimmer endorsed Andrew Scheer.
+Following Scheer's victory, he reassigned Zimmer to be deputy critic of the Treasury Board.
+On April 6, 2017, Zimmer introduced his first private member's bill, Bill C-346 An Act to amend the Firearms Act (licences) which would eliminate the expiry of firearms licences, with a mandatory provision that the licence holder update his or her relevant information every 10 years.
+The bill was debated but defeated at the second reading stage in November 2017, with only the Conservative Party voting in favour.

 In October 2019 he was re-elected again, this time with just shy of 70% of the vote.
-On November 29 Andrew Scheer named him to the Shadow Cabinet as Shadow Minister for Northern Affairs and Northern Economic Development Agency.
+On November 29, 2019, Andrew Scheer named him to the Shadow Cabinet as Shadow Minister for Northern Affairs and Northern Economic Development Agency.

-Conversion Therapy Controversy
+Conversion therapy controversy

-On Oct.
-28, 2020, Zimmer was one of seven Members of Parliament who voted against a bill (C-6) to add the following offences to the Criminal Code:
+On October 28, 2020, Zimmer was one of seven Members of Parliament who voted against a bill (C-6) to add the following offences to the Criminal Code: